Ashwain1502/Anime-Finder/README.md

 Web Frontend to fetch information about anime shows using anime db API.

 ## Function
-Project to incorporate anime-db API and show important information on the web.
+Project to incorporate anime-db API and show information on the web.

 ## Functions Implemented
 1. Search functionality to find information about anime.